-Real estate is a 24/7 business and some agents don't really have days off.
+Real estate is a 24/7 business, and some agents don't have days off.
 There are probably times when it feels like you don't set your schedule—your clients do!
 And in those cases, they expect you to be available whenever they need you.

 If you feel your days have gotten a little heavy on the work side of the work-life balance scale, try implementing the following solutions.

-Set aside a day to spend with your favorite people on a regular basis.
+Set aside a day to spend with your favorite people regularly.
 On that day, treat those people like they are your VIP clients: drop everything, give them your undivided attention, and just enjoy your time away from work obligations.

 Avoid the frustration of canceling plans at the last minute by setting your schedule far in advance.
 Your friends and family with typical desk jobs probably don't understand what it's like to be constantly on the clock, ready to answer the phone at any moment.